pryrt/nppStuff/CommunityForum/FAQ/ReplaceWithMath.md

 So Notepad++ cannot do this.

+# Actually: No, but Plugins might work for you

 However, if you allow us to recommend a plugin, then the answer is, "yes, with certain plugins, you might be able to get the math replacement you want".
+See below for examples of how plugins might help you do specific math searches or replacements.

 # Plugin: Columns++